Citation, Documentation of Sources

 Q. I am writing a seminar paper of which the majority of references are interviews I have done.
 How do I reference these within the paper?
 Should I provide a note each time I reference an interview?
 What should the note look like if I’m also attaching a full bibliography?

-A. Please see CMOS 14.219: “Unpublished interviews are best cited in text or in notes, though they occasionally appear in bibliographies.
+A. Please see CMOS 14.211: “Unpublished interviews are best cited in text or in notes, though they occasionally appear in bibliographies.
 Citations should include the names of both the person interviewed and the interviewer; brief identifying information, if appropriate; the place or date of the interview (or both, if known); and, if a transcript or recording is available, where it may be found.”
-In other words, if you give complete information in the text, you don’t need a note or bibliography entry.
+If you give complete information in the text, you don’t also need a note.
 Write something like “In an interview with the author in Hinsdale, Illinois, on February 20, 2008, Richard Goss claimed that . . .”
 The next time, you can be more brief: “In my 2008 interview with Goss, I learned . . .”
-If you do cite the interview in a note or bibliography, see CMOS 14.219 for examples.
+For examples of note form, see 14.211.